33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 9. Re-Engagement Win-Back Campaign

 Target subscribers who haven't opened emails in 60–90 days with a "We miss you" sequence.
-Offer something valuable, ask for feedback, or simply give them an easy out.
+Offer something valuable, ask for feedback, or give them an easy out.

 Example: Grammarly sends a brilliant win-back email showing your writing stats from when you were active: "You wrote 47,382 words with us.
 Ready to write more?"
 It's personalized, reminds you of value received, and includes a simple "Start writing" CTA.
 Their win-back series recovers about 15% of inactive users.